 Josh Funk's Guide to Writing Picture Books

-I previously discussed my disgust of the word was (in all its incarnations) and how it really detracts from picture book quality.
+I previously discussed my disgust of the word was (in all its incarnations) and how it diminshes picture book quality.
 But that’s just the first of many lifeless words to avoid in picture book writing.
 And while it’s important to show instead of tell, sometimes just showing isn’t enough.
 You've got to show how.
 But how do you show how?

 Write with Active Emotion